Solicitation of Prostitution

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about legal topics and insurance.
 Our goal is to be an objective, third-party resource for everything legal and insurance related.
 We update our site regularly, and all content is reviewed by experts.

 Solicitation of prostitution is technically the request to one person by another to perform a sexual act in exchange for a fee.
 However, an actual solicitation of prostitution charge usually encompasses a wider set of circumstances with harsher penalties and punishments than the basic charge.
+It could be coupled with drug charges, assault charges, and much more.
 A person charged with solicitation of prostitution should understand the nature of these charges, the defenses, and all of the possible punishments before deciding how to resolve their case.

-Solicitation of prostitution does not require a completed act of sexual conduct.
-The mere agreement or offer to complete a sexual act in exchange for a fee (i.e. exchange for money) is enough to support a solicitation charge.
+Solicitation of prostitutes does not require a completed act of sexual intercourse.
+The mere agreement or offer to complete a sexual act in exchange for a fee (i.e. exchange for money) is enough to support this charge.
 This also means that both parties to the agreement the person offering sexual services and the person accepting the services can be charged with prostitution.
-This is the most basic type of solicitation charge.
+This is the most basic type.
 However, charges of solicitation can encompass a broader type of conduct.

-If a person is involved in the negotiations described above, they can be charged as a party to the offense of solicitation of prostitution.
+If a person is involved in the negotiations described above, they can be charged as a party to the offense.
 Most people commonly think of the third person involved as the “Madame” or “pimp.”
-The third person can be anyone, though that helps with the solicitation.
+The third person can be anyone, though that aids in making it happen.
 This third person or “promoter” usually faces a stiffer penalty range than the original two actors to the agreement.

 Keep reading to find out what type of crime is soliciting prostitution and what happens if you get caught soliciting prostitution.
 If you need help from an attorney, just enter your ZIP code below.